 Blockchains have become an important part of internet technology.
 They are used for cryptocurrencies such as Bitcoin, but also for other security-sensitive tasks, such as managing supply chains for high-tech factories.
 Although blockchains were initially thought to be the holy grail of security and privacy in public information exchange, it turned out that that they actually fall short of keeping that promise.

-Given this state of affairs, the Security and Privacy Group at TU Wien (Vienna) has launched a blockchain research lab in September 2018.
-In the past few months, the lab has already been extremely successful: Pedro Moreno-Sanchez, the lab leader, who joined TU Wien in 2018 after receiving his PhD from Purdue University, has raised 820.000 Euros from some of the world’s leading blockchain companies, he has won the prestigious FWF Lise Meitner Fellowship, and, perhaps most importantly, he came up with fundamental scientific breakthoughs: Two major security and privacy problems in blockchain technologies have been solved through new cryptographic techniques developed at TU Wien.
+Given this state of affairs, the Security and Privacy Group at TU Wien (Vienna), opens an external URL in a new window has launched a blockchain research lab in September 2018.
+In the past few months, the lab has already been extremely successful: Pedro Moreno-Sanchez, opens an external URL in a new window, the lab leader, who joined TU Wien in 2018 after receiving his PhD from Purdue University, opens an external URL in a new window, has raised 820.000 Euros from some of the world’s leading blockchain companies, he has won the prestigious FWF Lise Meitner Fellowship, opens an external URL in a new window, and, perhaps most importantly, he came up with fundamental scientific breakthoughs: Two major security and privacy problems in blockchain technologies have been solved through new cryptographic techniques developed at TU Wien.
 These solutions have already been implemented by the leading providers of Bitcoin software and are being used to perform thousands of transactions every day.

 Coinshuffle and Lightning Networks